Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-We first consider Case (A) from Fig.~\ref{fig:3geneselfact_effector}, in which the binding of the effector molecule renders proteins inactive regardless of whether they are functioning as repressors or activators.
-Continuing our convention of choosing $\bar{R}_1$ as the target of effector binding, the concentration of $\bar{R}_1$ is thus scaled by the probability of activity $p_{\rm act}(c)$, regardless of function, where we assume that all proteins interact with effectors through the same MWC model and binding affinities.
-Fig.~\ref{fig:statesweights_nonexcA} and Eqns.~\ref{eq:barR1nonexcA} -~\ref{eq:barR3nonexcA} of Appendix~\ref{app:nonexc} define the corresponding states and weights along with the resulting dimensionless differential equations, incorporating the role of $p_{\rm act}(c)$.
+We first consider Case I from Fig.~\ref{fig:3geneselfact_effector}(A), in which the binding of the effector molecule renders proteins inactive regardless of whether they are functioning as repressors or activators.
+Continuing our convention of choosing $\bar{R}_1$ as the target of effector binding, the concentration of $\bar{R}_1$ is scaled by the probability of activity $p_{\rm act}(c)$, regardless of function, where we assume that all proteins interact with effectors through the same MWC model and binding affinities.
+Fig.~\ref{fig:statesweights_nonexcA} and Eqns.~\ref{eq:barR1nonexcA} -~\ref{eq:barR3nonexcA} of Appendix~\ref{app:nonexc} define the corresponding states and weights along with the resulting dimensionless differential equations incorporating the role of $p_{\rm act}(c)$.

-Evaluating the fixed points by numerical approximation, we find that allowing non-exclusive binding expands the possible set of stable states to the maximum number of combinatorial states, i.e., no expression, one gene expressing, two genes expressing, or all three expressing.
-Determining the likelihood of each state being available within the allowable rate parameter space offers insight into how this more complex regulatory architecture prioritizes expression.
+Evaluating the fixed points, we find that allowing non-exclusive binding expands the possible set of stable states to the maximum combinatorial number, i.e., no expression, one gene expressing, two genes expressing, or all three expressing.
+Determining the likelihood of each state being accessible within the allowable rate parameter space offers insights into how this more complex regulatory architecture prioritizes expression.

 Fig.~\ref{fig:nonexcA_fpstartend}(A) tracks the number of possible stable states that exist at low effector concentration ($c = 10^{-8}$ M).
-The maximum number of stable states occurs in the yellow region where $\bar{d}\approx 0$ and $\bar{a} < 0.5$ ($\bar{b} > 1.5$).
-This represents systems in which repressor binding has negligible or no effect on expression, and gene expression relies heavily on bound activators.
+The maximum number of stable states occurs in the yellow-shaded region where $\bar{d}\approx 0$ and $\bar{a} < 0.5$ ($\bar{b} > 1.5$).
+This represents systems in which repressor binding has negligible effects on expression, and where gene expression thus relies heavily on bound activators.

-As $\bar{a}$ and $\bar{d}$ increase, the complexity of the dynamic landscape diminishes, with the number of possible stable points falling until $\bar{a}\gtrsim 0.5$ and $\bar{d}\gtrsim 0.5$.
+As $\bar{a}$ and $\bar{d}$ rise, the complexity of the dynamic landscape decreases, with the number of possible stable points falling until $\bar{a}\gtrsim 0.5$ and $\bar{d}\gtrsim 0.5$.
 This threshold combination is sufficient to render the system tristable at low effector concentrations, and is similar to what we observed in the previous competitive binding models of Sections~\ref{sec:comp} and \ref{sec:compB}.